-This morning Visit Jigokudani Yaen-Koen Monkey Park in of search of the snow monkeys (Japanese Macques).
-Be prepared to do some light hiking, there is around a 30-minute walk through the forested valley along paths, occasionally on an incline, from the bus park to the main pool where the monkeys bathe.
-Accustomed to humans, the monkeys can be observed up-close, and they almost completely ignore their human guests.
-Please keep in mind that the snow monkeys are wild, not domestic animals and sighting them is never guaranteed, particularly during the breeding season which runs from late September through to November.
+This morning Visit Jigokudani Yaen-Koen Monkey Park In of search of the snow monkeys (Japanese Macques).
+Be prepared to do some light hiking, there is around a 30-minute walk through the forested valley along paths, occasionally on an incline, from the bus park to the main pool where the monkeys bathe in Accustomed to humans, the monkeys can be observed up-close, and they almost completely ignore their human guests.

+the breeding season which runs from late September through to November.

 At the end of the hike, enjoy lunch, before continuing to the Zenkoji Temple.
 The first Buddhist statue that was brought into Japan is stored in the temple making it one of the most popular and important temples in Japan.